hphilip77/react/README.md

 If you want to see the history of the changes made
     git log

- Hello this is git bash presentation
+ Hello this is git bash